CalDymos/nuki-restbridge/README.md

 #### General Settings

-- Host name: Set the hostname for the Nuki Rest Bridge ESP
+- *Host name*: Set the hostname for the Nuki Rest Bridge ESP
-- Network hardware: "Wi-Fi only" by default, set to ethernet if available
+- *Network hardware*: "Wi-Fi only" by default, set to ethernet if available
-- RSSI send interval: Set to a positive integer to specify the number of seconds between sending the current Wi-Fi RSSI; set to -1 to disable, default value 60
+- *RSSI send interval*: Set to a positive integer to specify the number of seconds between sending the current Wi-Fi RSSI; set to -1 to disable, default value 60
-*(Requires Home Automation Reporting to be enabled)*
+**(Requires Home Automation Reporting to be enabled)**
-- Restart on disconnect: Enable to restart the Nuki Rest Bridge when disconnected from the network.
+- *Restart on disconnect*: Enable to restart the Nuki Rest Bridge when disconnected from the network.
-- Find Wi-Fi AP with strongest signal: Uses the AP with the strongest signal for the connection via Wi-Fi
+- *Find Wi-Fi AP with strongest signal*: Uses the AP with the strongest signal for the connection via Wi-Fi

 #### IP Address Assignment

-- Enable DHCP: Enable to use DHCP for obtaining an IP address, disable to use the static IP settings below
+- *Enable DHCP*: Enable to use DHCP for obtaining an IP address, disable to use the static IP settings below
-- Static IP address: When DHCP is disabled set to the preferred static IP address for the Nuki Bridge to use
+- *Static IP address*: When DHCP is disabled set to the preferred static IP address for the Nuki Bridge to use
-- Subnet: When DHCP is disabled set to the preferred subnet for the Nuki Hub to use
+- *Subnet*: When DHCP is disabled set to the preferred subnet for the Nuki Hub to use
-- Default gateway: When DHCP is disabled set to the preferred gateway IP address for the Nuki Bridge to use
+- *Default gateway*: When DHCP is disabled set to the preferred gateway IP address for the Nuki Bridge to use
-- DNS Server: When DHCP is disabled set to the preferred DNS server IP address for the Nuki Bridge to use
+- *DNS Server*: When DHCP is disabled set to the preferred DNS server IP address for the Nuki Bridge to use

 ---

 ### REST API Configuration

-- Enable REST API: Activate the Rest Web Server to receive requests
+- *Enable REST API*: Activate the Rest Web Server to receive requests
-- API Port: Set the port number for the REST API (default: 80)
+- *API Port*: Set the port number for the REST API (default: 80)
-- Access Token: Set an access token to secure the REST API.
+- *Access Token*: Set an access token to secure the REST API.

 ---